Thames A.F.C.

 Thames A.F.C. were an English football club from Custom House, east London, which played in the Football League between 1930 and 1932.

 Name

-Unlike other AFCs such as Sunderland A.F.C., the word Association was initially presented as part of the club name – i.e. Thames Association or Thames Association FC.
+The club was founded under the name Custom House Athletic, but, to avoid confusion with the amateur Custom House F.C., changed its name to Thames Association before playing a match.
+Unlike other AFCs (e.g. Sunderland A.F.C.), the word Association was initially presented as part of the club name – i.e. Thames Association or Thames Association FC.
 The "Association" was abbreviated upon joining the Football League, giving the team the more regular name of Thames AFC.